Khaythefirst/BMW-Sales-EDA-Dashboard/README.md

 - **Sales & Revenue Trends Over Years**: An analysis of how BMW's total sales/revenue changes over time (year by year), which helps determine overall growth or decline.
 - **Model & Fuel type performance**: An evaluation of how various BMW models contribute to total sales and revenue.
-- **Regional Sales Performance**: A comparative analysis of BMW's performance in different regions.
-- **Revenue Contribution by Model and Region**: A review of which models perform best in which regions.
+- **Regional Performance**: A comparative analysis of BMW's performance in different regions.
+A review of which models perform best in which regions.
 These include regional preferences for specific models, as well as strategic product placement opportunities.

 Download the interactive Power BI dashboard here.